 And I honestly believe that is true from my own experiences, but with all the knowledge I have attained through doing business through the internet for so many years, I have seen how people can really take things they love, build websites of it and enjoy a life where that website makes them a full time income and more.

 However, I have also seen many people who have tried heading in this direction but make the wrong turn in the niche choice because they didn’t choose the correct topic they really enjoyed or at least knew about.

 In short, while I don’t claim to have the perfect answers for people who are seeking to find their niche, I will be sharing with you today the lessons I have learned in finding my OWN niche topics that helped me build businesses of them and how you can follow my tips to find your own.

 The 7 lessons of finding your niche in life and making some off it:

-1) Create a list of the following things:
+1) Start by creating a list of the following things:

 A) Things you love in life and know a lot about (hobbies, activities, you’ve done, ect…).

 You can really go crazy here and put down topics that aren’t even niches at all.
 Later on, you will be able to narrow it down if necessary.